-This criterion is not applicable since water and/or sewer is not required for the proposed gravel extraction operation.
+This criterion is not applicable since water and/or sewer is not required for the proposed expansion of the existing gravel extraction operation and hot mix asphalt plant.

 Drainage.
 The proposed use shall provide for the control of runoff during and after construction.
 All roads and parking areas shall be designed to alleviate runoff into public streets, adjoining lots and protect rivers lakes and streams from pollution.
 Uses may be required to provide for the conservation of natural features such as drainage basins and watersheds, and land stability.